TuanAnh0108/Internal-Assessment/Criteria/CriteriaA.md

    ### Success Criteria

-  ① There are two versions of the program: one for teach and one for student
+  1. There are two versions of the program: one for teach and one for student

-  ② The questions can be added, edited, deleted in the teacher program
+  2. The questions and answers can be added, edited, deleted in the teacher program'

-  ③ The food properties, information such as name, experation date, money spend on that food can be edited

-  ④ The food information can be stored in the database
+  3. The questions and answers can be stored in the database

-  ⑤ The food can be deleted

-  ⑥ A finding function helping user to easily find the food information
+  4. A finding function helping user to easily find the food information in the teacher program

-  ⑦ A summary dialog to summerize the quantity, price of the food
+  5. There is a list that shows all the recent questions

+  6. The app version for students can read the export questions without the answer.

+  7. The app version for students can automatically mark the student's work

-  ⑧ The information of the food is shown in a table
+  8. The results of the students can be stored in database and exported

-  ⑨ There is also log out button to help user close the app
+  9. There is a backup function in both teachers and students app

+  10. Students' marks can be sorted by rank for each test